nerthul11/HOG_Randomizer/ReadMe.md

 - Randomizer 4
 - RandomizerCore

-## Work in progress
+## Current status

-This is currently under development, and the following are the known steps meant to be dealt with before release.
+This mod is currently under development, and the following are the known steps meant to be dealt with before release.

 - ~~Set up the settings and the connection menu.~~ (DONE)
 - Define terms, macros, waypoints, item and location logic.
 (IN_PROGRESS)